DDVD233/CLIMB/README.md

 CLIMB is a comprehensive multimodal clinical benchmark that unifies diverse medical data across imaging, language, temporal, and genomic modalities.
 This framework enables holistic assessment of patient health by leveraging multiple data types and demonstrating significant improvements in clinical task performance.

-This dataset framework is built on top of the [BenchMD](https://github.com/rajpurkarlab/BenchMD) repo, with added datasets from EEG, pathology, mammography, X-ray, and other clinical domains.
+This dataset framework is built on top of the [BenchMD](https://github.com/rajpurkarlab/BenchMD) repo, with redesigned datasets and models from EEG, pathology, mammography, X-ray, and other clinical domains.

+We also built a downloader framework so that you can download datasets with gated access easily.
+The downloader framework currently supports all datasets on PhysioNet, Github and Kaggle, with more to come.

 ## Dataset Overview